Graph#

 name(self: aidge_core.aidge_core.Node) str#

-Name of the Node.
+Return the name of the Node.

-output(self: aidge_core.aidge_core.Node, out_id: int) List[Tuple[aidge_core.aidge_core.Node, int]]#
+output(self: aidge_core.aidge_core.Node, out_id: int) list[tuple[aidge_core.aidge_core.Node, int]]#

 Get a list of the children Node for a specific output and the associated input index connected to it.